SGTinkers/Terawhere-iOS/README.md

 ### Changelog
 27 May 2017
 - You can now search for more accurate addresses
+- Fixed: Bookings list does not crash anymore

 26 May 2017:
 - Autolayout done